galcohavy10/bitter/README.md

   Bitter is an open-source project, and contributions are welcome!
 Please read our CONTRIBUTING.md file for guidelines on how to contribute to this project.

 **License**
-This project was built and developed solely (so far) by Gal Cohavy
+This project was built and developed solely (so far) by Gal Cohavy and GPT4.

+**NOTES**
+It is, hopefully still, worth mentioning that this app was built partially by a human but almost exclusively built from AI-generated responses.
+Including the ReadMe.